Bo-Ning/Predicting-exoplanet-mass-and-radius-relationship/README.md

 # Predicting exoplanet mass and radius relationship

+### For python users, we have a python package avaiable now: https://github.com/shbhuk/mrexo!

 Folder1 : BenchmarkingWRF16-result

 Contains R code, data, outputs to produce Figure 1 and Figure 2 in the paper.